Boston Hollow Rd. Boulder Field Rock Climbing

 : ... : Prudential Tower

 Whitey Bulge-er, named for the white spray paint at the base and the obvious bulge you must climb past, is located on the southwestern tip of the boulder at it highest point.
 It is a very obvious line and follows the arete all the way to the top.
 This is definitely a highball problem with the potential for a gnarly fall if you hit the neighboring (small) boulder on the way down.
 Don't let Whitey Bulge-er get you......[more]
-Browse More Classics in CT
+Browse More Classics in Connecticut

 |Comments on Boston Hollow Rd.
 Boulder Field